 Selling my house without building regulations what can I do?

-On completion of any structural works or works which involve changing of pipes or services, a house owner should obtain a completion certificate confirming the works have been carried out to the required standard from the Building Regulation Department of the local council.
+On completion of any structural works or works which involve changing of pipes or services, a house owner should obtain a completion certificate confirming the works have been carried out to the required standard from the Building Control Department of the local council.
 In order to obtain this certificate, the relevant inspector needs to have been notified before the works start and will inspect at the beginning and during the course of the works.
 Building regulation requirements do change over the course of the years and with works that were carried out a long time ago, say 20 years, you often find completion certificates were not even issued at that time.

 If timing is tight or you don’t fancy a visit from the building control officer, either you or the buyer can obtain building regulation indemnity insurance which will pay out in the event that the works have not been carried out correctly.
 The cost of the indemnity insurance is directly linked to the cost of the house.
 For example, if a house is being sold for £500,000, the cost for a very straight-forward policy is £175.
 It is up for negotiation who pays this cost and is the quickest way of dealing with the problem.
 You normally obtain indemnity insurance via your conveyancing solicitor

-However, the policies become invalid if anyone makes an approach to the local council to ask about a lack of a building regulation certificate, therefore on no account should the local council be notified or contacted, since to do so will cause a far greater problem.
+However, the policies become invalid if anyone makes an approach to the local council to ask about a lack of a building regulation certificate, therefore on no account should the local council be notified or contacted, since to do so will cause a far greater problem by adding further delay.
 I am afraid it is another potential cost in the buying and selling process.